CrisisM/Automatic_Risk_Factor_and_System/README.md

 # Model Using Instructions

 ## Overview
-This project demonstrates a factor-based risk parity model using a combination of Python and web technologies for data analysis and visualization.
-Due to time and budget constraints, the system currently requires manual data downloads from platforms like Yahoo Finance and Wind for experiments.
+This project showcases a factor-based risk parity model that combines Python and web technologies for data analysis and visualization.
+The system automatically adjusts asset allocation ratios in response to market volatility, achieving dynamic portfolio optimization.
+Currently, the system supports experimental analysis using data manually obtained from platforms like Yahoo Finance and Wind.

 ## Workflow